 Tracks

-Following admission to this Master's programme you can choose one tracks based on your interests in the field.
-On this page you will find information about the four tracks offered within the Sustainable Development programme.
+Following admission to this Master's programme students can choose one of four tracks based on their interests in the field.
+On this page you will find detailed information about these tracks offered within the Sustainable Development Master’s programme.

 The transformation to the sustainable use of energy and materials